-(used in producing polyester).
-Developing a commercially viable MBP program would mean potentially massive profits for Precigen, and accordingly the success or failure of such efforts was highly material to investors.
+Developing a commercially viable MBP program would mean potentially massive profits for Precigen, and accordingly, the success or failure of its MBP efforts was highly material to investors.

-3. A key metric in assessing the success of a bioconversion platform (such as Precigen's MBP) is its "yield" in converting a "feedstock" (such as natural gas) into a given target product (such as 2,3 BDO or isobutyraldehyde).
-Simply put, "yield" measures the amount or percentage of a feedstock that results in the finished product through the bioconversion process.
+- 3. The three key metrics in assessing the commercial feasibility of a bioconversion platform (such as Precigen's MBP) are (1) yield, or the amount of useful product produced; (2) productivity, or how quickly the useful product could be made; and (3) titer, or the concentration of useful molecules (i.e., the product) in relation to the byproducts (such as water) that had to be removed.
+Unfortunately, however, gains in one area would often come at the expense of detriments in another.
+In particular, titer and productivity "fight each other," meaning that improving titer tends to come at the expense of productivity and vice versa.
+Under the Company's "techno-economic" model, commercial viability required developing a commercial-scale production process that would achieve satisfactory results with respect to each of these key metrics using natural gas as the feedstock. - 4.
+Starting on May 10, 2017 (the first day of the Class Period), Precigen began claiming that, using natural gas as its feedstock, its MBP had achieved isobutyraldehyde and 2,3 BDO yields sufficient for "site selection" a significant milestone that meant that development had reached a stage that justified the selection of a location to construct a facility to commence commercial production of the product in question.
+Precigen also reported on May 10, 2017, that it had increased its yield for 2,3 BDO by 30% in 1Q 2017, a level that would allow for profitable production based on "current natural"

-4. Starting on May 10, 2017 (the first day of the Class Period), Precigen began claiming that, using natural gas as its feedstock, its MBP had achieved isobutyraldehyde and 2,3 BDO yields sufficient for "site selection" - a significant milestone that meant that development had reached a stage that justified the selection of a location to construct a facility to commence commercial production of the product in question.
-Precigen also reported on May 10, 2017, that it had increased its yield for 2,3 BDO by 30% in 1Q 2017, a level that would allow for profitable production based on "current natural gas and product prices."
+gas and product prices."
 In other words, as a result of this purported yield breakthrough, Defendants represented to investors that at least two of the Company's MBP-generated products were "in the money," i.e., commercially viable.
-Defendants also made clear that the Company's purported abilities to produce isobutyraldehyde and 2,3 BDO from its MBP "represent a multi-billion dollar revenue opportunity for the Company," as there was a \$100 billion overall Total Addressable Market ("TAM") for the various MBP products (such as isobutyraldehyde and 2,3 BDO) that it sought to produce.
+Defendants also made clear that the Company's purported abilities to produce isobutyraldehyde and 2,3 BDO from its MBP "represent a multi- billion-dollar revenue opportunity for the Company," as there was a \$100 billion overall Total Addressable Market ("TAM") for the various MBP products (such as isobutyraldehyde and 2,3 BDO) that it sought to produce.
 As shown below, Defendants would continue to tout similarly positive claims regarding the purported success of its MBP program over the course of the Class Period.